How To Go To Rehab And Keep Your Job

 Most workers with substance use disorders have legal protections that guarantee their right to seek addiction treatment without fear of termination, or of being denied promotions or other employment in the future.
 If they admit they have a problem and ask for time off to get help, their employers are required by federal law to comply with their request, and when their inpatient rehab programs are over they should be free to return to work with no fear of negative consequences.

-Will I Lose My Job For Going to Treatment?
+Will I Lose My Job If I Go to Rehab?

 Substance addiction is a medical illness and as such affords you protection under two key pieces of federal legislation:

 The Americans with Disabilities Act (ADA) requires employers to provide reasonable accommodation for employees with disabilities, including time off for treatment.
 This means that you cannot be fired or reprimanded for going to residential addiction treatment.
 In fact, your employment is protected as soon as you tell Human Resources that you need treatment; even if your employer needs to hire a replacement for your current job while you are away, you are guaranteed a position within the company at the same rate of pay upon your return.

 The Family Medical Leave Act (FMLA) provides up to 12 weeks of unpaid, job-protected leave for eligible employees with certain medical needs, including substance addiction treatment.

 It’s important to remember that your job performance may be suffering more than you realize because of your addiction.
 While the ADA protects you from being fired or disciplined for seeking treatment for your condition and the FMLA protects your job for up to 12 weeks during treatment, these regulations do not protect you from being fired or disciplined for performance or conduct-related reasons.
 As such, impairments caused by your addiction may compromise your job.
 Treatment, however, does not, which is why it is imperative that you get the help you need before your addiction interferes with your ability to perform professionally.

 How Do I Get Time Off to Go to Rehab?